-The family will be allowed to copy any documents related to the hearing at a cost of \$.10 per pageno cost to the family.
-The family must request discovery of HACB documents no later-than

-12:00 p.m. on the business day prior to the hearing.
+The family will be allowed to copy any documents related to the hearing at no cost to the family.
+The family must request discovery of HACB documents no laterthan 12:00 p.m. on the business day prior to the hearing.